Nuxiqt/react-CX/README.md

 This command will start the development server.
 You can view the app in your web browser by navigating to http://localhost:3000.

 Please ensure you follow all these steps to successfully install the packages and run the web app.

-## Disclaimer

-This is just a simple app that tries to utilize canvasxpress in functional way.